alinahid477/vsphere-tkg-tunnel/README.md

 **Prep Binaries**
 - download `kubectl-vsphere` binaries from your vsphere (Menu>workload management>Namespaces>Select the namespace>Summary>Click link in the `Status` card) and place it in the Binaries directory

+**(Optional) for installing tanzu packages (eg: cert-manager, prometheus etc)**
+- Download the cli (v1.4) tar file from https://my.vmware.com/en/web/vmware/downloads/info/slug/infrastructure_operations_management/vmware_tanzu_kubernetes_grid/1_x and place it under `binaries` directory.
+This will enable tanzu cli for deploying common packages such as (prometheus, cert-manager etc) easily (the psp issue is also taken care of in the background).

 **Build and Run Docker**